aurimas13/Machine-Learning-Goodness/README.md

 + Started using ChatGPT and Whisper API's to integrate its models in my ML projects.
 It was released recently by OpenAI for developers to improve their work as these API's could be found as item **77** [here](#worthy-tools) or accessed directly through [here](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).

+# Top ML Projects $ DS Interviews | Day 62

++ Came across a wonderful KDnuggets article of what should get you hired as an ML Engineer when completing one of the projects like MNIST Digit Classification, Heart Disease Prediction or Sales Forecasting to name a few of the 20 offered as the rest could be found as item **78** [here](#worthy-tools) or accessed directly through [here](https://www.kdnuggets.com/2021/09/20-machine-learning-projects-hired.html).
++ Every one knows that for Machine Learning you need to master Python, however there are other programming languages that could boost your arsenal in ML as well.
+Such could be Java and Javascript while the rest are found as top 7 ML pragramming languaes as item **79** [here](#worthy-tools) or accessed directly through [here](https://www.codecademy.com/resources/blog/machine-learning-programming-languages/).